 That's not all as the listing mentions the jobs they'll be tasked with, and they're undeniably pointing at The Elder Scrolls.
 "Collaborate on the implementation of new gameplay features: player and characters’ behaviors, combat and powers mechanics, user interface, etc.", it says.

-Back in June 2019, Todd Howard himself stressed that Starfield is Bethesda's current priority and that The Elder Scrolls 6 will have to wait.
+Back in June 2019, Todd Howard himself stressed that and that The Elder Scrolls 6 will have to wait.
 "I think everyone should be very patient, the gap in between is going to be long.
 It already is", he said.

 If we had to speculate, and we obviously do, it's a bit late into development of Starfield to be looking for devs to implement the aforementioned features.
 Features as instrumental to a game as those are normally done much earlier and polished later, which would indeed suggest The Elder Scrolls 6 is finally on the menu, even if it's just early development.